BrokenEmpire/NMSTools/README.md

 # NMSTools

-A collection of utilites for No Man's Sky
+A collection of console utilites for No Man's Sky related application development.